 One Day At A Time

-The behaviors that foster good self-esteem can seem very challenging in the beginning.
+The behaviours that foster good self-esteem can seem very challenging in the beginning.
 But they aren’t intended to completely transform you in the space of an hour.
 Like our other incredible qualities, we cultivate them day by day.
-Like practicing a musical instrument or watering a garden.
+Like practising a musical instrument or watering a garden.

 Yet we all have to start somewhere, and with self-esteem, we can start today.
 Each damaging thought we have in the next hour can be identified and debunked.
 The next person we see might benefit from a smile.
 The next task we take on might be executed beautifully, when we accept it’s just as likely that it will go well as it is that we’ll fail.

 And all of those things are how we plant the seed of strong, healthy self-esteem.

 Let me know your tips on how to overcome low self-esteem in the comments below…

 Are you ready to start ROCKING YOUR LIFE?